 Equifax Credit Insights is a data Intelligence platform that provides a self service access to lending market data to help understand sourcing, portfolio exposure and delinquency.
 The product is used by data analysts, product leaders and CXOs of banks and lending institutions to make strategic business decisions based on monthly market data.

 For a niche B2B product like Credit Insights, deep context was a must before running a design sprint.
 We spoke to all key stakeholders of the Credit Insights team in advance to understand in detail about the product roadmap, use cases, personas and the feedback they have received from users.

-This Design Sprint was a high stakes exercise and we had a really strong design sprint team with senior stakeholders including their Country lead, VP - Product Development and Delivery Lead - Technology in the room.
+This Design Sprint was a high stakes exercise, and we had a really solid design sprint team with senior stakeholders including their Country lead, VP - Product Development and Delivery Lead - Technology in the room.

 We started the design with expert interviews trying to unlock product goals, priorities for the next few months and pain points/feedback being received from users.

 Equifax is one of the three companies approved by the government authorised to collect detailed lending data from all licenses credit institutions.
-Since 3 companies are offering the same data, the team believed in focusing on product experience as their competitive advantage.
+Since the competitors are offering the same data, the team believed in focusing on product experience as their competitive advantage.

 Here are some key opportunities the team identified to focus on during the sprint.

 Team defined their “2 Year Goal” as:

 We then mapped the challenge across the key elements of the user journey.
 Being a large enterprise product with so many different possibilities, it was a difficult one to nail.